TateTaylorOH/The-Northern-Sea/Docs/LOCATIONS.md

 ### Twin Islands

-Two barren islands to the west of Japhet's Folly.
+Two barren islands to the west of Dunbarrow.

 ## Sea Forts